Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Are these books essential for beginner pilots?

 Or what made the airplane behave in a specific way.
-You must control the plane, and the airplane must not direct you.
+It would be best if you controlled the plane, and the aeroplane must not direct you.
 The aircraft always behaves the way you want it to behave.

 These books discuss all these factors, and you can purchase either depending on the study time you dedicate.

-Read these books, implement the techniques, and you will learn to operate an airplane in no time smoothly.
+Read these books, implement the techniques, and you will learn to operate an aeroplane smoothly in no time.

-I had a hard time landing the airplane, and studying using the airplane flying handbook helped me quickly get my first solo.
+I had difficulty landing the airplane, and studying using the airplane flying handbook helped me quickly get my first solo.

 Before you begin flight training, investing in a book will save you money and time.